mmarkdown/mmark/Syntax.md

 divisions can be done with `{frontmatter}`, `{mainmatter}` and `{backmatter}`.
 This must be the only thing on the line.

-Note if there isn't `{backmatter}` the bibliography will not be inserted.
+Note if there isn't a `{backmatter}` the bibliography will not be inserted.

 ### Captions